This is an overview of implemented features. For upcoming features take a look at our Roadmap.

 Due to this feature, the model and user interface forms can be adapted for specific research interests.
 Already provided system types can be extended.
 Additionally, it is possible to add new types e.g. "hair color" for persons.
 These type hierarchies can be configured to allow single or multiple choices.
 A type can be used for multiple entities e.g. a hierarchy like "importance" for places, actors and groups.
 Furthermore, value types can be created to add numeric values e.g. weight or material composition of a find.

-Adding functionallity to link data to external reference systems is an ongoing process.
-At the moment links to GeoNames and Wikidata identifier can be created using their APIs and more are to follow.
-Also linking generic references, e.g. providing an URL for an actor to a Wikipedia entry is possible.
+Entries can be linked to external reference systems using SKOS based precision.
+GeoNames and Wikidata are already included in the default application using their APIs and more can be added.
+Also linking generic references, e.g. providing a URL for an actor to a Wikipedia entry is possible.

 Files can be uploaded and linked with entities.
 It is possible to link one file to multiple entities (e.g. a group picture showing different actors) and the other way round.
 Files are available to download in the original size.
 In the admin interface the upload file size limit and allowed extensions can be configured.